vseryakov/backendjs/README.md

     osascript -e "tell application \"Google Chrome\" to reload (tabs of window 1 whose URL contains \"$1\")"

-To use it call this script instead in the config.local:
+To use it, call this script instead in the config.local:

     watch-build=bundle.sh /website